-No evaluations completed in PEERS or any evaluation results are reported to or accessed by PDE.
+No individual evaluations or summary reports completed in PEERS or any evaluation results are reported to or accessed by PDE.
 Pursuant to 24 P.S. § 11-1123(i), LEAs have the responsibility to report aggregate results of all professional, temporary professionals, principals, and nonteaching professional employees to PDE.

 Principals see a list of their teachers, pre-populated with information from PIMS.
-If teachers need to be added or removed from their list, they can work with their PVAAS District Admin (or district “Administrative Evaluator(s)”) to have these changes made.
-Each professional employee has a defaulted/most likely form (either the 82-1 or 82-3).
-LEAs can change to a different form, if needed, e.g., change from 82-1 to 82-3, or form 82-3 to 82-1.
-Please note: It is the LEA’s responsibility to determine the appropriate form (82-1, 82-2, 82-3PDE) for the summative evaluation of professional employees in the various roles within an LEA, as defined and guided by Pennsylvania Rules and Regulations, Title 22 (22 PA.
+If teachers need to be added or removed from their list, they can work with their PVAAS District Admin (or district "Administrative Evaluator(s)") to have these changes made.
+Each professional employee has a defaulted/most likely form (either the 13-1 or 13-3).
+LEAs can change to a different form, if needed, e.g., change from 13-1 to 13-3, orfrom 13-3 to 13-1.
+Please note: It is the LEA's responsibility to determine the appropriate semi-annual or annual evaluation of professional employees in the various roles within an LEA, as defined and guided by Pennsylvania Rules and Regulations, Title 22 (22 PA.
 Code CH.
 19).

 Yes!
 More than one evaluator may have access to an individual’s rating form during the input phase in developing the summative report.
 The system is designed with a “lock” feature: users input information into the forms one at a time, eliminating the danger of overriding one another’s changes.
 Additionally, the PEERS system allows evaluators to view who the co-evaluators are for each specific educator, providing for enhanced communication among evaluators.

-If an educator is associated with a school that does not have an SPP, then the Observation & Practice value is automatically substituted.
+If an educator is associated with a school that does not have Building-Level Data, then the Observation & Practice value is automatically substituted.

-In the event that an educator does not have any available and applicable data as determined by the evaluator/LEA to support these four metrics, PEERS substitutes the Observation & Practice rating.
-The percentages in this entire section must total 15%.
-If the percentages entered do not total 15%, the evaluator(s) will see an error flag to alert them.
+If an educator does not have any available and applicable data as determined by the evaluator/LEA to support these metrics, PEERS substitutes the LEA Selected Measure rating.
+The percentages in this entire section must total 10%.
+If the percentages entered do not total 10%, the evaluator(s) will see an error flag to alert them.

-The Electives section is similar to the Buildings section, in that it allows the evaluator to enter a single value or multiple values.
-In the event that there are no elective ratings, the Observation & Practice value is substituted.
+The LEA Selected Measure section is similar to the Building section, in that it allows the evaluator to enter a single value or multiple values.
+If the educator is a Nonteaching Professional and has no LEA Selected Measure rating, the Observation & Practice value is substituted.

 The summary section is the accumulation of all the previous sections and ratings.